 Tip...
 A tooth pick can be used to adjust the inner flaps of the lid if they get caught on each other or don't lay flat against the inside.
 This can also be a handy way make last minute adjustments to the position of your gift for best presentation.

-Now that you know how to make gift boxes with clear lids, I'm sure you'll have lots of fun making them...
+Now that you know how to make gift boxes with clear lids, I hope you'll continue exploring this site for coordinating homemade gift ideas!

-If you find a little JOY in this gift idea, please share a photo in our gallery!
+If you find a little JOY in this gift idea, please share a photo in the homemade gift gallery!